 My philosophy: Make school a place where everyone can enjoy success to whatever degree they aspire.
 I want everyone involved with the school to feel that their effort here matters.
 Students, teachers, staff, and parents should enter our doors with high expectations, and leave having achieved a high level of success.
 My hope is that everyone here feels part of our family.

 My family outside of school: My wife Michelle is a retired Lt.
 Col., Air Force.
 She is a graduate of the Air Force Academy and Test Pilot School.
 Together we have 4 children.
-Our oldest son, CJ, is 17 and is in the 12th grade here at Mira Costa.
-Among his favorite classes are CyberSecurity, Mandarin and Jazz.
-Katie is 14 and is in the 10th grade here at Costa.
-She loves Choir, Latin and AP European History.
-Jake is 12 and is in the 7th grade at MBMS.
-He plays trumpet in the band, loves Math and Science and is a black belt in Tae Kwon Do.
-Joe is 7, is in the 2nd grade at Pennekamp and loves basketball.
-I have an older daughter, Bronwyn, who is 25 and lives in Hollywood where she works in HR management after graduating from the Art Institute of Hollywood.
-Michelle and I also have another "daughter" Christina, who is 27 and teaches middle school in Torrance where she and her John live with their daughters - Fiona and Briana, who call me "Pops."
-We have live in Manhattan Beach.
+Our oldest son, CJ, is 19, a 2019 Costa Grad and attends the United States Air Force Academy.
+Katie is 17 and will be a 2021 Costa Grad.
+She hopes to attend the University of Utah studying GeoSciences.
+Jake is 14 and is a cadet at the New Mexico Military Institute.
+He plays the Euphonium in the band, loves Math and Science and is a black belt in Tae Kwon Do.
+Joe is 9, is in the 4th grade at Pennekamp and loves basketball, art, playing the bass guitar, and the cello.
+I have an older daughter, Bronwyn, who is 27 and lives in Hollywood and works with Zadig and Voltaire.
+Michelle and I also have an adopted daughter Christina, who is 29 and she teaches at Torrance High School.
+She and John live in Torrance with their daughters - Fiona and Briana who call me "Pops."
+We live in Manhattan Beach.

 Summer 2018 - My Favorite Songs that have cowbell (in no particular order):

 Are You Gonna Waste My Time? - Zeus

 Slow Down - Truckstop

 Got to Give It Up - Marvin Gaye